Why Visier

 One of the biggest opportunities for HR and workforce planners is to leverage analytics that span across the entire employee lifecycle: from the moment you begin interacting with a job candidate, to the time they retire (hopefully after many years with your company!).

-This approach surfaces information about employee turnover, tenure, and hiring so you get a holistic understanding through your workforce plans, but also enables you to see it may be time to course-correct in order to mitigate issues before they become bigger or take advantage of upcoming opportunities.
+This approach surfaces information about employee turnover, tenure, and hiring so you get a holistic understanding through your workforce plans.
+It also enables you to see that it may be time to course-correct to mitigate issues before they become bigger or take advantage of upcoming opportunities.

 For example, if people are starting to leave the organization, and you’re able to link turnover back to onboarding and training metrics, you can proactively adjust your onboarding process, development programs and engagement efforts.
 By that same token, HR can build strategies to ensure that there’s always a strong talent bench ready to take on key roles.
 Now you are better equipped to maintain succession through a solid plan of action.